dariogarcia/dariogarcia.github.io/_posts/2021-12-14-scientific-publications.md

 * An original research contribution is one which can be differenciated from the state of the art by itself.
 A work producing it's own hypothesis.
 * Each original research contribution has a reliabilty and relevance score.
 * Whenever a new research contribution is submitted, it is assigned a base reliability and relevance.
-  * Base reliability: A fixed percentatge of reliability is taken from each author's own reliability.
+  * Base reliability: A fixed percentatge of reliability is taken from each author's owned reliability.
 The total is summed and counts as base reliability.
 This amount acts as a loan from each author to the submitted contribution.
-In practice, limits the amount of concurrent original contributions made by the same author.
-This lent reliability will be returned to the authors as reviews to the paper are submitted, covering up the base reliability.
+In practice, limits the amount of concurrent original contributions made by the same author, as the owned reliability is limited.
+This lent reliability will be returned to the authors owned as reviews to the paper are submitted, covering up the base reliability.
   * Base relevance: Same as above.
 Instead of reviews, citations pay relevance back.
+However, this does not limit submissions, as one original research contribution can have zero base relevance.
-* Beyond it's base value, Reliability is increased through reviews.
+* Beyond it's base value, reliability is increased through reviews.
 Each review submitted increases reliability, the volume depending on the review score and the reviewer's expertise and confidence.
-* Reliability is not final (marked as confirmed) until the work has been independently replicated and/or reproduced.
+* Reliability is not confirmed until the work has been independently replicated and/or reproduced.
+Reliability gained saturates.
 * Relevance is gained by citations.
+In a sort of page rank system, more relevant citations add more relevance.
+Relevance gained saturates.
 * Each original contribution has a clear set of authors, each with a percentual contribution.
-Certain categories are also attributed to specific authors (writing of manuscript, figures, tables, experimentation, footprint & ethics).
-All impact derived from an original contribution (reliability and relevance) is split among authors based on their contribution.
-Reviews can concern a specific part of contribution.
+Certain categories are also attributed to specific authors (conceptualization, experimentation (numbered if applicable), writing of manuscript, figures & tables, footprint review & ethics assessment).
+All impact derived from an original contribution (reliability and relevance) is split among authors based on their contribution (percentual and depending on review target).
+Reviews can target a specific part/s of contribution.

 #### Enhancing Research Contributions

-Enhancing research contributions are those that are built to make others more complete.
-Not with a purpose beyond that of improving another research contribution.
+Enhancing research contributions are those that are built to support, complement or extend other contributions.
+Free of purpose in itself, beyond that of improving another contribution.
 There are several types of enhancing contributions:

-* Reviews
+* Reviews:
+  * These are associated to an original research contribution, and can concern the whole work or only a part of it.
+  * A review has one or more authors, an overall score, and an estimated expertisee and confidence (both self-assessed and pre-computed from the author's profile).
+  * Reviews marked as relevant by the community provide relevance to the authors of the review, and are recommended for integration into the original research contribution.
+  * Only the original authors can authorize a review to be integrated, and can do so either doing it themselves or by coordinating with the review authors.
+In either case, the authors of the review gain authorship of the original research contribution, and obtain the consequent reliability and relevance scores (when integrated, a review no longer provides relevance by itself).
+  * Reviews have a minimum of size, proportional to the size of the original work, and the areas the review covers.
-* Meta-reviews
+* Meta-reviews:
+  * These are associated to a review.
+Include a score of either "disagree", "lacks relevance", and "relevant & agree".
+  * Have a minimum size, proportional to the size of the review.
+  * Metareviews contribute with minimal reliability to author's.
 * State-of-the-art expansion
 * Replication/Reproduction of original research
 * Summarization and dissemination of research